-Deborah E. Dwyer has been a Maryland resident for more than five decades.
+Deborah E. Dwyer has been a Maryland resident for more than six decades.
 She attended University of Baltimore for her undergraduate education where she earned her Bachelor of Arts degree, graduating with highest honors.
 Ms Dwyer continued her education at the University of Baltimore School of Law where she earned her Juris Doctor, graduating with honors.
 She was twice awarded the American Jurisprudence award for highest marks.
 She was inducted into the Heuisler Honor Society, having ranked in the top 10% of her law school graduating class.

 Soon after her admission to the Maryland Bar in December 1988, Ms. Dwyer opened her law practice, which she has operated continuously since January 1990, first operating as a general practice, then narrowing the firm’s practice areas to focus primarily on family law.
 The firm’s diverse clients include single parents who need help with child support and custody and men and women in dissolving relationships needing guidance with property disposition, child-based issues, and support.
 Ms. Dwyer regularly appears in the Circuit Courts of Howard, Baltimore, Carroll, Frederick, Montgomery and Anne Arundel Counties.